CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ‘French toast’ (aka American, German, Spanish toast...)

-is made usually from the main ingredients of eggs, milk and day old bread.
+is usually made from the main ingredients of eggs, milk and day old bread.

 It has been historically associated with the Medieval period...whereby: